romain-jacob/website/index.md

 author_profile: true
 ---

-> I'm currently migrating my personal webpage.
+> I'm currently migrating my personal webpage (I know, it's been a while...)
 > This is a work-in-progress.
 Sorry in advance for missing pieces and glitches!

 I am a postdoctoral researcher at ETH Zurich in the group of [Prof. Laurent Vanbever](https://nsg.ee.ethz.ch/people/laurent-vanbever/).
 My current research interests are focused on computer networks, communication protocols, (real-time) scheduling theory, and statistics applied to experimental design.